Soyo (Paraguay)

 Soyo is a thick soup of meat crushed in a mortar, seasoned with several spices and vegetables.

 Etymology

-The word “soyo” is short for “so’o josopy”, Guaraní words for “meat” (so’o) and “crushed” (josopyré).
-When the meat is not crushed and instead it is boiled in the soup chopped in little pieces, it called “so’o josopy ita’y”, which means curdle soup.
+The word “soyo” is short for so'o josopy, Guaraní words for “meat” (so'o) and “crushed” (josopyre).
+When the meat is not crushed and instead it is boiled in the soup chopped in little pieces, it called so’o josopy ita'y, which means curdle soup.